boostorg/cmake/developer.md

 Some Boost developers wish to support a scenario in which their library is included via `add_subdirectory` into the user project, but other Boost libraries are not.
-To obtain access to their Boost dependencies, they rely on `find_package(Boost`.
+To obtain access to their Boost dependencies, they rely on preexisting Boost installations, found using `find_package(Boost)`.

 This rarely makes sense.
 Since the library is a Boost library, if `find_package(Boost)` works for it, it will also work for the user, which will make that library available (it being part of Boost.)
 There is no need to incorporate it individually.

-The cases where this does make sense generally deal with a new library that is not yet accepted into Boost, has not yet appeared in a Boost release, or is sufficiently new that the typical `find_package(Boost)` finds a Boost release that does not contain it.
+The cases where this does make sense generally concern a new library that is not yet accepted into Boost, has not yet appeared in a Boost release, or is sufficiently new that the typical `find_package(Boost)` finds a Boost release that does not contain it.